HelpBot Assistant

 Filter grid programmatically with single and multiple values using method

-The following example demonstrates programmatic filtering using single and multiple values for OrderID and CustomerID columns through external button click functions:
+The following example demonstrates programmatic filtering using single and multiple values for the “Order ID” and “Customer ID” columns.
+The filterByColumn method is called within an external button click function.

 import { data } from './datasource';